-A new perspective has recently come from a friend who owns the only cafe in our village, and she prefers rainy days over sunny ones.
-When I asked her why, she told me she enjoys the sound of rain.
-In this season, in the heart of spring, the sound of rain harmonizes with croaking frogs.
-I can imagine the little green frogs dancing in the rain.
+A new perspective on rainy days recently came from a friend who owns the only café in our village.
+She told me she prefers rainy days over sunny ones.
+When I asked her why, she smiled and said it was because she enjoyed the sound of rain.

-She also told me that she likes the way rain allows her to retreat into herself.
-She doesn’t feel compelled to be social—the rain is an ‘I’m closed’ sign and allows her to do what she enjoys most like reading and sipping on coffee in the quiet company of herself.
-I can truly appreciate the permission rain gives us to be quiet.
+She also shared that she likes how rain allows her to retreat into herself.
+She doesn’t feel the usual pull to be social—the rain acts as a gentle “I’m closed” sign, granting her permission to do the things she loves most, like reading a good book and savouring her coffee in the quiet company of herself.
+I could truly relate to this sentiment: rain can be a soft nudge toward stillness, a reminder that it’s okay to embrace quiet moments of solitude.

 Harvesting takenoko

-If sakura and other blossoming flowers on the treetops visually mark the season of spring, the abundance of sansai (山菜) mountain vegetables and takenoko (たけのこ) bamboo shoots mark the season by taste.
-I get so excited every spring at the prospect of foraging in the mountains.
+If sakura and other blossoming treetops are the visual markers of spring, then the abundance of sansai (山菜, mountain vegetables) and takenoko (たけのこ, bamboo shoots) mark the season by taste.
+Every spring, I feel a rush of excitement at the thought of foraging in the mountains.
 Free 👏 food 👏

 Preparing and cooking the takenoko